-UW employees have access to a fairly new type of health plan: the consumer-directed health care plan with a health savings account or so called "CDHP-HSA."
-Current medical providers—Uniform Medical, Group Health, and Kaiser Permanente—will each offer this plan in addition to the traditional Classic and/or Value plan.
+UW employees have access to a consumer-directed health care plan with a health savings account or so called "CDHP-HSA."
+Current medical providers—Uniform Medical, Group Health, and Kaiser Permanente—each offer this plan in addition to the traditional Classic and/or Value plan.

 This page and the corresponding PEBB web page explain the CDHP-HSA plan.
 Navigate to Uniform Medical, Group Health, or Kaiser via the right side bar under "Medical Insurance Plans" to read a description of the plan choices sponsored by each provider.